 Analog quantum optimization algorithms are typically referred to as quantum annealing~\cite{Hauke2020-tt}.
 In quantum annealing, the optimization problem is mapped to a quantum mechanical system, e.\,.g, Rydberg atoms~\cite{Ebadi2022-nc} and superconducting flux qubits~\cite{Johnson2011}.
 The goal is to prepare a specific state (e.\,g., the ground state), which corresponds to a high-quality solution to the optimization problem.
 This is typically accomplished using different physical processes, most often using the adiabatic theorem of quantum mechanics~\cite{Born1928}.
 A notable recent example is solving the maximum independent set (MIS) problem on unit disk graphs by directly encoding it into the ground state of a Rydberg atom quantum device~\cite{pichler-mis,Ebadi2022-nc, Finzgar2024boqa}.

-Another challenge is the mapping between the optimization problem and the physical quantum system.
-Often, no direct mapping exists and many mapping incur significant overheads~\cite{Knz2021}.
-Consequently, research focuses on developing these mappings, either focusing on specific hardware (e.\,g., neutral atom hardware~\cite{Nguyen2023-dy}), or particular problems (knapsack problem~\cite{awasthi2023quantum}, robot motion planning~\cite{Schuetz2022-vu, DBLP:conf/kivs/MehtaMW17}; see Table~\ref{tab:case_studies_findings}).
+Another challenge is mapping the optimization problem and the physical quantum system.
+Often, no direct mapping exists, and many mappings incur significant overheads~\cite{Knz2021}.
+Consequently, research focuses on developing these mappings, either focusing on specific hardware (e.\,g., neutral atom hardware~\cite{Nguyen2023-dy}), or particular problems (knapsack problem~\cite{awasthi2023quantum}, robot motion planning~\cite{Schuetz_2022, DBLP:conf/kivs/MehtaMW17}; see Table~\ref{tab:case_studies_findings}).